Healthy Workplace Initiative Fund

 The fund is based on a reimbursement model.
 All successful departments will need to cover the cost of the initiatives up front and then submit receipts for reimbursement.

-Congratulations to our 2017 Healthy Workplace Initiative Funding recipients!
+Congratulations to our initial round of 2017 Healthy Workplace Initiative Funding recipients!
 There were 39 departments and units that received funding including groups at UBC Okanagan, Point Grey and four hospital sites.

 Yoga/fitness classes: $2,500